×

 If you answered “yes” to all of these questions, you may be equipped to tackle a labor-only bid.
 If you answered “no” to any of them, however, an all-inclusive bid is your best bet for a smooth, turnkey home renovation experience.

 What to find out more about what your general contractor will do for you?
-Check out our post General Contractor 101: How to Find One and What to Expect.
+Check out our ultimate guide to hiring a general contractor.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.